Remote Code Execution in Azure RTOS USBX v6.2.1 and Earlier via Buffer Overflow

 Vulnerability Analysis

-CVE-2023-48697 can be exploited with network access, and does not require authorization privileges or user interaction.
-This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+CVE-2023-48697 can be exploited with physical access, and does not require authorization privileges or user interaction.
+This vulnerability is consided to have a high level of attack complexity.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 NULL Pointer Dereference